matomo-org/developer-documentation/docs/master/Piwik/DataTable/Row.md

 Returns the associated subtable, if one exists.

+#### Description

+Returns `false` if none exists.

 #### Signature

 - It is a **public** method.
-- _Returns:_ false if no subtable loaded
+- It can return one of the following values:
     - [`DataTable`](../../Piwik/DataTable.md)
     - `bool`

 ### `sumSubtable()` <a name="sumSubtable"></a>

-Sums a DataTable to this row subDataTable.
+Sums a DataTable to this row&#039;s subtable.

 #### Description

-If this row doesn&#039;t have a SubDataTable yet, we create a new one.
+If this row has no subtable a new one is created.
-Then we add the values of the given DataTable to this row&#039;s DataTable.

-#### See Also

-- `DataTable::addDataTable()` &mdash; for the algorithm used for the sum
+See [DataTable::addDataTable()](#) to learn how DataTables are summed.

 #### Signature